pili2026/talentLabs_assignment_deploy/README.md

 * The frontend will be available at: http://localhost:5173

 > The frontend communicates with the backend via Nginx reverse proxy (/api path).
+> http://localhost is equivalent to http://127.0.0.1.
+You may access via either depending on your environment.

 ### 4. View API Documentation